 In addition to all of these fun Monterey events in July, make sure to check out some of the other fun things to do around the bay.

 Whale Watching: Head out on the water this July to catch the whale migrating through the waters off the bay.
 This time of year, you will be looking out for humpback and blue whales.
 You will also get the chance to see dolphins, tortoises, and lots of birds.
 This tour leaves from Fisherman's Wharf daily.
+Find tickets for all days in July.

 Monterey Bay Aquarium: The Monterey Aquarium is a must see for all visitors to Monterey.
 You will love the huge Open Seas aquarium.
 My other favorite is the Kelp aquarium with a variety of kelp from the Monterey Bay.
 The aquarium is open daily in July.
-Pick up advanced tickets so you don't have to wait in line when you arrive.

 Historic Walking Tour: Discover the history of this amazing area.
 On this two-hour walking tour, you will have the choice for a stroll down Cannery Row or past locations written about by John Steinbeck.
 Each one offers you a look back at the long history of this waterfront town.
 Find out more and pick up your tickets today.